All Episodes

 You know, meanwhile, Georgia's voting law is far more inclusive than Joe Biden's Delaware, which we have covered.

-17 days early in-person voting, it has it has drop boxes.
+17 days early in-person voting.

 You need to give a reason if you want an absentee ballot in Delaware.